Standards for navigation menus

 In summary:

-• Web pages that contain external links can be linked to from the local menus
+• Web pages within your section of the website that contain external links in the body can always be included in the local menu.

-In order to better track online assets and to keep navigation simple, files such as PDFs, Word documents, etc. will not be included as direct links from local menus.
-Some files on the website are updated frequently.
-When these files are included in the local menus, this presents a significant challenge in maintaining menu links as they each need to be updated manually.
+In order to better track online assets and to keep navigation simple, media files such as Adobe PDF documents, MS Word documents, etc. should not be added to local menus.
+Some media files on the website are updated frequently.
+When these media files are included in the local menu, it presents a challenge in maintaining the menu link, as they each need to be updated manually.

 In summary:

-• Links to files should only be included in the body of web pages.
-Local menus can link to web pages that contain links to files.
+• Local menus can always link to web pages within your section that contain links to media files.